liuyanyi/AD-Toolbox/README.md

 - `*` : `DOTA` and `HRSC2016` are officially support by MMRotate.
 - All configs still need test and benchmark.

+## Install

+Please use the mmrotate in https://github.com/liuyanyi/mmrotate/tree/ryolox before yolox merged into master.

 ## Models